 Graph: NATURAL GAS CONSUMPTION (bcm)

 Interactive Chart Croatia Natural Gas Domestic Consumption

-Coal consumption more than tripled between 1999 and 2004 following the commissioning of the 210 MW Plomin-2 power plant.
-Coal consumption remained broadly stable at around 1.1 Mt/year until 2016 but fell by 39% in 2017 after a fire at Plomin-1 suspended operations as of May 2017.
-Coal consumption declined again in 2018 (-8%) to 0.6 Mt.
+Coal consumption decreased from 2010 to 2018 and then recovered in 2019 (+17% to 0.7 Mt) in a context of low hydropower availability.
+It more than tripled between 1999 and 2004 following the commissioning of the 210 MW Plomin-2 power plant and remained broadly stable at around 1.1 Mt/year until 2016; it fell by 39% in 2017 after a fire at Plomin-1, where operations have been suspended since May 2017.
+According to preliminary estimates, coal consumption fell by 17% to 0.6 Mt in 2020.

 Graph: COAL CONSUMPTION (Mt)

 Interactive Chart Croatia Coal and Lignite Domestic Consumption